ArnoldSmith86/virtualtabletop/README.md

 In Chromium, select the Sources tab, then the select the file for the room.
 Press Ctrl-f to search for the code you want to set a breakpoint for an step through.

+## Testing

+To run the unit tests (and get a coverage report):

+    npm test

+To run them continuously (on each save) while you develop:

+    npm run test-cont